TechSmith Relay (Lecture Capture)

 Attention!
 TechSmith Relay will be phased out December 2018.
 We recommend using ZOOM to help you record your computer screen recordings or for synchronous video conferencing.
 To learn more about ZOOM, please visit http://otl.du.edu/academic-technology/zoom/

 TechSmith Relay is one of DU’s options for lecture capture.
-It allows DU faculty, staff and students to create screencasts.
-Once recorded, a video is automatically produced and available for viewing online, on a mobile device, or just about anywhere.
-Until recently, it was called Camtasia Relay.
+It allows DU faculty, staff and students to create screencasts: video recording of the computer screen, audio voiceover and an optional camera view of the presenter.
+Once recorded and uploaded, a sharable weblink is automatically produced and available for the video to be viewed online.

 What can you do with TechSmith Relay?

 - capture anything on your screen as well as your voice (if you use a computer microphone)

 - create mini-lectures (5-10 minutes) for students to view before class, so class time can be spent on other tasks – discussions, cooperative learning activities, or Q&A sessions